gethuman/pancakes/README.md

 Data propagation is the asychronous replication and transformation of data from one location to another.
 There may be some uses cases where specific code is needed, but for the large majority of situations the generic propagator could be used to sync data.
-The further details of this layer are TBD>
+The further details of this layer are TBD.

 ## Routing